 DESCRIPTION

+"This is a status variable.

+It is written by the SME when a management report is completed.

-"This attribute indicates a value representing the connection time for the reported Peer-to-Peer event.
+This attribute indicates a value representing the connection time for the reported Peer-to-Peer event.
 If the Peer Status is 0, this field indicates the duration of the Direct Link.
 If the Peer Status is 1, this field indicates the time difference from the time the Direct Link was established to the time at which the reporting STA generated the event report.
 If the Peer Status is 2, this field indicates the duration of the IBSS membership.
 If the Peer Status is 3, this field indicates the time difference from the time the STA joined the IBSS to the time at which the reporting STA generated the event report.
 See 10.23.2.4 (Peer-to-Peer Link event request and report)."

 ::= { dot11WNMEventPeerReportEntry 12 }